lucyroe/AVR/code/README_code.md

 ## Description

+The whole preprocessing and analysis pipeline can be followed by running `main.py`.

 The main analysis method used in this project is **Hidden Markov Models (HMMs)**.
 A Hidden Markov Model (HMM) is a data-driven generative statistical model that can be used to identify hidden states in dynamically changing systems, e.g., the brain or the heart ([Khalifa et al., 2021](https://www.sciencedirect.com/science/article/abs/pii/S1566253520304140?via%3Dihub); [Quinn et al., 2018](https://www.frontiersin.org/article/10.3389/fnins.2018.00603/full)).
 The hidden states are mutually exclusive, such that only one state occurs at any one point in time, and Markovian, such that one state is only dependent on the previous state.
 Each state has an initial probability 𝝅.
 As the states are hidden and cannot be observed directly in the data, observation models (or emission probabilities, 𝜽) link the data with each hidden state, representing the probability distribution from which the data is drawn while the state is active.
 Transitions between the states are represented in the transition probability matrix A. Given only a set of observations X, the Baum-Welch algorithm can be used to iteratively compute a set of model parameters λ = (𝝅, A, 𝜽) using both forward and Viterbi algorithms based on the expectation-maximization method.
 The such identified states can then be compared across different models or conditions.

 HMMs were implemented in this project using the Python package `hmmlearn` ([version 0.3.2](https://hmmlearn.readthedocs.io/en/latest/index.html)).